 - a.
+Dogs, Cats, and Ferrets.
+Rabies virus may be excreted in the saliva of infected dogs, cats, and ferrets during illness and/or for only a few days before illness or death (21-23).
 A healthy dog, cat, or ferret that bites a person should be confined and observed daily for 10 days; administration of rabies vaccine is not recommended during the observation period.
 Such animals should be evaluated by a veterinarian at the first sign of illness during confinement.
 Any illness in the animal should be reported immediately to the local health department.
-If signs suggestive of rabies develop, the animal should be euthanized and the head shipped for testing as described in (c) below.
+If signs suggestive of rabies develop, the animal should be euthanized and the head shipped for testing as described in Part II.A.7.
 Any stray or unwanted dog, cat, or ferret that bites a person may be euthanized immediately and the head submitted for rabies examination. - b.
-Other biting animals, which might have exposed a person to rabies, should be reported immediately to the local health department.
+Other Biting Animals.
+Other biting animals that might have exposed a person to rabies should be reported immediately to the local health department.
 Prior vaccination of an animal may not preclude the necessity for euthanasia and testing if the period of virus shedding is unknown for that species.
-Management of animals other than dogs, cats, and ferrets depends on the species, the circumstances of the bite, the epidemiology of rabies in the area, the biting animal's history, current health status, and potential for exposure to rabies. - c.
-Rabies testing should be done by a qualified laboratory, designated by the local or state health department (15).
-Euthanasia (16) should be accomplished in such a way as to maintain the integrity of the brain so that the laboratory can recognize the anatomical parts.
-Except in the case of very small animals (e.g., bats) only the head or brain
+Management of animals other than dogs, cats, and ferrets depends on the species, the circumstances of the bite, the epidemiology of rabies in the area, the biting animal's history, current health status, and potential for exposure to rabies. - C. Prevention and Control Methods Related to Wildlife.

-- (including brain stem) should be submitted to the laboratory.
-Any animal or animal part being submitted for testing should be kept under refrigeration (not frozen or chemically fixed) during storage and shipping. - C. Control Methods Related to Wildlife.
 The public should be warned not to handle or feed wild mammals.
 Wild mammals and hybrids that bite or otherwise expose persons, pets, or livestock should be considered for euthanasia and rabies examination.
-A person bitten by any wild mammal should immediately report the incident to a physician who can evaluate the need for antirabies treatment (See current rabies prophylaxis recommendations of the ACIP [5]).
-State regulated wildlife rehabilitators may play a role in a comprehensive rabies-control program.
-Minimum standards for persons who rehabilitate wild mammals should include rabies vaccination, appropriate training, and continuing education.
-Translocation of infected wildlife has contributed to the spread of rabies (17); therefore, the translocation of known terrestrial rabies reservoir species should be prohibited. - 1.
-Terrestrial Mammals.
-The use of licensed oral vaccines for the mass vaccination of free-ranging wildlife should be considered in selected situations, with the approval of the state agency responsible for animal rabies control (7).
+A person bitten by any wild mammal should immediately report the incident to a physician who can evaluate the need for antirabies treatment (see current rabies prophylaxis recommendations of the ACIP [7]).
+State regulated wildlife rehabilitators may play a role in a comprehensive rabies control program.
+Minimum standards for persons who rehabilitate wild mammals should include rabies vaccination, appropriate training and continuing education.
+Translocation of infected wildlife has contributed to the spread of rabies (24,25); therefore, the translocation of known terrestrial rabies reservoir species should be prohibited.

+- 1. Terrestrial Mammals.
+The use of licensed oral vaccines for the mass vaccination of free-ranging wildlife should be considered in selected situations, with the approval of the state agency responsible for animal rabies control (9).
 The distribution of oral rabies vaccine should be based on scientific assessments of the target species and followed by timely and appropriate analysis of surveillance data; such results should be provided to all stakeholders.
 Continuous and persistent programs for trapping or poisoning wildlife are not effective in reducing wildlife rabies reservoirs on a statewide basis.
-However, limited control in highcontact areas (e.g., picnic grounds, camps, and suburban areas) may be indicated for the removal of selected high-risk species of wildlife (7).
-State agriculture, public health, and wildlife agencies should be consulted for planning, coordination, and evaluation of vaccination or population-reduction programs. - 2.
+However, limited control in high-contact areas (e.g., picnic grounds, camps, or suburban areas) may be indicated for the removal of selected high-risk species of wildlife (9).
+State agriculture, public health, and wildlife agencies should be consulted for planning, coordination, and evaluation of vaccination or populationreduction programs. - 2.
 Bats.
-Indigenous rabid bats have been reported from every state except Hawaii, and have caused rabies in at least 36 humans in the United States (18).
-Bats should be excluded from houses and adjacent structures to prevent direct association with humans (19,20).
+Indigenous rabid bats have been reported from every state except Hawaii, and have caused rabies in at least 40 humans in the United States (26-29).
+Bats should be excluded from houses, public buildings, and adjacent structures to prevent direct association with humans (30,31).
 Such structures should then be made bat-proof by sealing entrances used by bats.
 Controlling rabies in bats through programs designed to reduce bat populations is neither feasible nor desirable.